 If you’ve ever noticed an array of pink ornate spikes of flowers in mid to late Summer that resemble snap dragons, there is a good chance you are seeing Obedient Plant.
 One could consider Obedient Plant as our native answer to Foxglove or Snapdragons.
 It is especially good at attracting bees.
-I’ve grown and propagated dozens of Obedient Plants over the years, and will share everything you need to know!
+I’ve grown and propagated Obedient Plants over many years, and will share everything you need to know!

 In this article:

 - What is Obedient Plant

 - What are the benefits of Obedient Plant

 - How to Grow and Care for Obedient Plant

 - What Wildlife, Pests, and Diseases effect Obedient Plant

 Obedient Plant is a showy perennial flower native to Eastern North America that attracts bees, butterflies, and hummingbirds.
 Scientifically known as Physostegia virginiana, it will grow 4′ tall in full sun with moist to medium soil.
 It blooms tall spikes of pink tubular flowers for six weeks in late Summer.

 Also a member of the mint family, Obedient plant gets it’s common name from the fact that one can bend a flower any direction, and it will stay put.
 But in certain conditions, Obedient Plant can become aggressive and spread via rhizome roots.